SumedhDongre031/AI_HandCounter/README.md

 * Integration with Other Projects: HandTrackingModule can be easily integrated into your existing Python projects, such as interactive applications, robotics, virtual reality experiences, and more.

 * Lightweight and Fast: The module is designed to be lightweight and optimized for speed, ensuring real-time performance even on resource-constrained devices.

+## Contributing :↓

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue.
+Pull requests are also welcome.